OPENHOUSE PRODUCTS LIMITED TERMS AND CONDITIONS

 - Design: Any order can be cancelled as placed on Openhouse, but subject to some conditions.
 Products that are to be designed for a customer, where a customer wishes to cancel after design work has been started is liable for a charge of £65.00 per hour, for work done, prior to an order cancellation.
 This charge is at the discretion of the sales office and office team.

-- Any order or orders that a customer wishes to cancel, can do so, but if the items ordered have already generated production, the order cannot be cancelled.
+- Production: Any order or orders that a customer wishes to cancel, can do so, but if the items ordered have already generated production, the order cannot be cancelled.
 See the Openhouse terms and conditions.

 - Overseas production: